dbkeys/bitmark/README.md

 ## Getting Bitmark

 All Bitmark software releases are published through the github release process, you can download the [latest release](https://github.com/project-bitmark/bitmark/releases) from the releases tab above.
+## Console branch
+This experimental branch aims to develop an ncurses based text-mode conosle to monitor all phases of the node's functioning.

 ## Eight Algortihm mPoW Hard Fork (v0.9.7)